InterObservers.

 FocusThe future and the impactThe present and the work

-Time frameLong term, aspirationalOngoing, day to day
+Time frameLong-term aspirationsOngoing, day to day

 Question it answersWhere are we going and why?What do we do, and for whom?

-ToneInspiring, directionalPractical, operational
+ToneAspirational, directionalPractical, operational

-What makes a leadership vision statement effective
+What makes an effective leadership vision statement

 A vision statement you cannot say from memory is a vision your team will never follow.

-How to write a leadership vision statement
+How to create a leadership vision statement

 1. Clarify your core values.
 List the three or four beliefs you refuse to compromise on.
 These anchor everything.
 A vision built on borrowed values reads as fake because it is.

-Leadership vision statement examples
+Leadership vision examples that actually work

 • Customer-first manager: "To make our customers feel that someone on the inside is genuinely fighting for them, every single time."